-But if you’re an adventurer-type like me, they come in really handy for day-trips and hiking on your days off the bike.
+But if you’re an adventurer-type like me, they come in handy for day trips and hiking on your days off the bike.

-They usually come with at least four pockets meaning you can carry your phone, wallet, and keys securely.
-And if it gets too warm, just unzip the legs and your pants turn into shorts.
+They usually come with at least four pockets meaning you can securely carry your phone, wallet, and keys.
+And if it gets too warm, unzip the legs, and your pants turn into shorts.
 Voila!

 If you buy zip-off pants made of synthetic materials, you can wash and dry them in no time.

-When it comes to touring, these are the only type of pants I take with the exception of my riding pants.
+When it comes to touring, these are the only type of pants I take, except for my riding pants.

 Some people wear earplugs all the time.
-Others choose not to wear them at all whilst others pick and choose when they wear them.
+Others choose not to wear them at all, and others pick and choose when they wear them.

-For a quick ride out, you can probably get away with not wearing them.
+You can probably get away with not wearing them for a quick ride out.
 But if you’re embarking on a 12-hour ride across borders and countries, then we absolutely class earplugs as motorcycle touring essentials.